SameedIlyas/Google-foo.bar-Challenge/challenges/journal.md

 ## Level 3
 Commander Lambda has six suits, three dress uniforms, four casual outfits, and one Dress-Uniform-For-Important-Speeches-Only.
 You know this because you've already had to take all of them to the dry cleaner's.
 Twice!

+There are a lot of difficult things about being undercover as Commander Lambda's personal assistant, but you have to say, the personal spa and private hot cocoa bar are pretty awesome.